 For decades, a critical limiting factor has been the inability to access the proteome in an unbiased, deep manner rapidly and at the scale necessary to survey and understand its diversity.

 To create a more transformative view of the proteome, we had to create a new technology; one that provides a new lens on the proteome, enabling researchers to see the breadth, depth and dynamic nature of proteome diversity across populations and time.
 This is done across orders of magnitude of protein abundance; and is applicable to longitudinal population studies in a rapid and robust manner.
-While technologies exist today that can provide one or more of these attributes, Seer is the first to combine them all into a single, efficient workflow
+While technologies exist today that can provide one or more of these attributes, Seer is expected to be the first to combine them all into a single, efficient workflow.

 See what’s there– not just what you are searching for or what you can capture